Each of our investment options have different objectives and investment strategies that will provide different risk levels and returns.

 It’s important that you’re comfortable with the risks and potential losses associated with your chosen investment option/s.

-For more information on how the Standard Risk Measure is calculated, you can get a technical description of the methodology by email us firstname.lastname@example.org
+For more information on how the Standard Risk Measure is calculated, you can get a technical description of the methodology by email us at firstname.lastname@example.org